 The Business Development Bank of Canada is the only exclusive bank devoted to entrepreneurs.
 This resource and their team of representatives can assist entrepreneurs with the creation of a business plan to financing terms to mentoring services.

-This Government of Canada program, administered through Industry Canada, can provide entrepreneurs with capital to purchase or expand a business.
+The Canada Small Business Financing Program is a Government of Canada program, administered through Industry Canada, that can provide entrepreneurs with capital to purchase or expand a business.

-This Government of Ontario program is eligible to young Ontario entrepreneurs aged 15 – 29 who wish to start a new independent business and are attending school.
+Summer Company is a Government of Ontario program, eligible to young Ontario entrepreneurs aged 15 – 29 who wish to start a new independent business and are attending school.
 This program provides non-refundable financing in allotments to first-time eligible applicants who spend a pre-determined amount of time on their business dependant on their school status.

-This Government of Canada program seeks to ensure full and equal participation from women in business development.
+Women Entrepreneurship Fund is a Government of Canada program that seeks to ensure full and equal participation from women in business development.
 The empowerment initiatives focus on supporting women entrepreneurs who are pursuing international market opportunities or considering business expansion and growth.